 Crash & Learn: All Aboard Properties CEO Life Lessons

-The book and Hospital are related.
+The book and hospital are closely related.

 As you may recall, in 2009, the United States of America was in a deep recession.
 As I wrote in the above-referenced second interview, Mr. Clark did not have health insurance.
 The Great Recession had forced him to drop his coverage, leaving him short the money needed to pay his hospital bill.
 Halifax worked with him on a payment plan.

-A plane crash that resulted in a near-death experience plus a family business taking hits from the recession forced Mr. Clark to change his outlook on life and how the business operated.
+A plane crash that resulted in a near-death experience, plus a family business taking hits from the recession, forced Mr. Clark to change his outlook on life and how the business operated.